itenium-be/blog-posts/databases/2024-10-03-sql-training.md

 and name like all (array['%a%', '%e%', '%i%', '%o%', '%u%'])
 ```

-But I was suprised no one solved this with a good old regex!?
+But I was surprised no one solved this with a good old regex!?
 It would most definitely have won the "leanest query" award!

 ```sql